depthsecurity/PositiveIntent/README.md

 > Beta release.
 Please create an issue with as much detail as possible if you run into any bugs.
 ## Features

-- Sandbox Evasion
-  -  Hostname keying
-  -  Delayed execution (busy wait loop - less susceptible to time acceleration)
-- Shannon Entropy Normalization
-  - Copyright free English books are embedded as resource files in the loader to keep entropy between 4.50-5.50
-- ETW and AMSI Bypasses
-  - ETW disabled via process fork with environment variable `COMPlus_ETWEnabled` set to zero
+-  ETW disabled via process fork with environment variable `COMPlus_ETWEnabled` set to zero.
+No memory patching.
-  - AmsiScanBuffer patched in-memory (via D/Invoke)
-- Static Signature & Memory Scanning Evasion
+-  Unique AMSI patch that targets a writable pointer to `AmsiScanBuffer` in the .data section of `clr.dll`.
+This means that `amsi.dll` is never touched and no memory page permissions are changed anywhere.
+-  PE headers of your assembly (after it's been decrypted and loaded) are stomped to hide it from memory page scanners looking for implanted PE signatures.
+-  Hostname keying.
-  - Python pre-build script obfuscates all (most) methods, variables, strings, delegates, classes, and namespaces before building the loader
+-  Python pre-build script obfuscates all (most) methods, variables, strings, delegates, classes, and namespaces before building the loader (the code is disgusting don't read it please).
-  - Your .NET assembly of choice (Rubeus, Seeker, etc.) is embedded in the loader as a resource file and RC4 encrypted
+-  Your .NET assembly of choice (Rubeus, Seeker, etc.) is embedded in the loader as a resource file and RC4 encrypted.
-  - Certain variables, such as the byte array containing the opcodes used for patching AmsiScanBuffer, are also RC4 encrypted
-  - No suspicious usage of crypto libraries - RC4 encryption/decryption is performed using a "raw" implementation of the RC4 algorithm (thanks ChatGPT)
+-  No suspicious usage of crypto libraries - RC4 encryption/decryption is performed using a "raw" implementation of the RC4 algorithm (thanks ChatGPT).
-- Miscellaneous AV/EDR Evasion Features
+-  No P/Invoke usage.
+D/Invoke only with API hashing.
+- Copyright free English books are embedded as resource files in the loader to keep Shannon entropy between 4.50-5.50.
-  - Python post-build script signs the loader with a self-signed certificate using values cloned from a domain of your choice
+- Python post-build script signs the loader with a self-signed certificate using values cloned from a domain of your choice.
-  - No P/Invoke - full implementation of D/Invoke with API hashing
-- Compatibility
-  - Built with older .NET Framework 4.8 and C# 7.3 for compatibility with various Windows versions
+- Built with .NET Framework 4.8 and C# 7.3 for compatibility with various Windows versions.

-## Installation
+## Installation (Kali/Debian-Based)

 ```
+sudo apt update && apt install -y osslsigncode dirmngr ca-certificates gnupg
+sudo echo "deb [trusted=yes] https://download.mono-project.com/repo/debian stable-buster main" | tee /etc/apt/sources.list.d/mono-official-stable.list
+sudo apt update && apt install -y mono-complete
 cd PositiveIntent
-docker build -t positiveintent .
+pip install -r requirements.txt
 ```

 ## Usage

 ```
-python build.py --file /tmp/Rubeus.exe --hostname TEST --domain www.zoom.com --delay 60
+python build.py --file /tmp/Rubeus.exe --hostname TEST --domain www.zoom.com

 [+] Obfuscated loader source files
 [+] Keyed on hostname TEST